Please use this information to decide on the most appropriate e-cig product for your level of experience and knowledge.

 It's extremely important that you take time to understand what you're doing and using in order to keep yourself and others safe.

-In addition to the safety side of things, if you buy the right product first time round it will save you time and money, and avoid the frustration and disappointment of a mistaken purchase.
+In addition to the safety side of things, if you buy the right product first time round it will save you time and money, and avoid the frustration and disappointment that can be caused by a mistaken purchase.

-Because you will be buying the liquid separately you have the option to experiment with different e-liquid flavours and you are likely to notice more flavour and possible greater vapour production, depending on the liquid you use.
+Because you will be buying the liquid separately you have the option to experiment with different e-liquid flavours and you are likely to notice more flavour and possible greater vapour production, depending on the liquid and device you're using.

 Often you’ll have a choice of different coil heads (the small heating element part which is inside the tank) which means you can begin to personalise your device to your preferences, by that we mean a hotter or cooler vape, or more or less vapour.

-You will be able to recharge and reuse the battery time and time again, you will also use the clearomizer many times.
-The coil heads inside the clearomizer can also be used for several refills and on average these small disposable parts will last 1 to 2 weeks each.
+You will be able to recharge and reuse the battery time and time again, you will also use the tank many times.
+The coil heads inside the tank can also be used for several refills and on average these small disposable parts will last 1 to 2 weeks each.

 You will learn how to turn your battery on and off (usually 5 clicks within 2 seconds) and you’ll be aware to turn the battery off to prevent accidental activation when it’s not in use.
 Don't leave it on when it's in your trouser pocket for example.

 Understanding and carrying out some basic e-cig maintenance such as cleaning the battery connection area of excess moisture or e-liquid will ensure you maximise your e-cig's life expectancy and performance.